tadshimada/GettingAndCleaningData-CourseProject/CodeBook.md

 5. As for the features, since we are only interested in 'mean' and 'std', other feature variables and columns were filtered out.
 6. Data frames from 3 and 4 above were appended into one dataset.
 7. Dataset from 6 was "melted" where 'subject_id' and 'activity_name' were used as its id field whereas all features (mean and std) were used as measure variables.
-8. Then, average values for features for every combination of subject and the activity performed were computed. (each subject performed 6 activities.)
+8. Then, average values for the mean and standard deviation of the features for every combination of subject and the activity performed were computed. (each subject performed 6 activities.)